 Last week, WildAid also presented clear evidence that consumer demand reduction programs the organization pioneered in Asia are starting to have some effect on the regional ivory market, with price and consumption falling fast — a hopeful sign that long-term conservation efforts to fight the illegal wildlife trade are working.
-The latest wholesale ivory prices in Hong Kong and China researched by WildAid are 57% to 78% less than the 2014 high of $2,100 per kilogram.
+The latest wholesale ivory prices in Hong Kong SAR and mainland China researched by WildAid are 57% to 78% less than the 2014 high of $2,100 per kilogram.

 WildAid CEO Peter Knights said, “Through public surveys we’ve known that awareness of the poaching crisis has increased by 50% in the last few years in Asia, and now we’re seeing that reflected in reduced demand and price drops.
 This is not in itself the solution, but ultimately it makes law enforcement easier on the ground with much less incentive for poaching and corruption.
 People who saw ivory as an investment are deservedly getting burned as mass awareness campaigns supported by government and private media are clearly having an impact.
 There is light at the end of the tunnel.”

 Wildlife conservation traditionally has relied on supply-side and trade restrictions rather than tackling demand.
 WildAid pioneered demand reduction in conservation starting in Taiwan in 1994 with Jackie Chan.
 Taiwan was the biggest market for rhino horn at the time and is no longer involved.
 Taiwan is an example that shows improved law enforcement and reduced demand combine to reduce or eliminate poaching.